-Poor diet has become the second-leading cause of death and disability-adjusted life-year loss around the world and third-leading cause in the US.1-3 Poor diet quality has an adverse effect on both children's and adults' health, leading to increased risk of noncommunicable diseases such as obesity, 4 osteoporosis, 5 cardiovascular disease, 1.6 diabetes, 7 and mortality.
-8 It is a vital issue to identify the timing and extent of changes in diet quality trends.
-Studies accessing and comparing trend of diet quality between children and adults over time in countries with high rates of chronic diseases, including the US, are of great public health significance and reveals subsequent prevention strategies through discovering the current major dietary problems and determining the differences in the effects of interventions between children and adults.
-2.6,9-17

-From 1999, trends among children and adults have shown some difference, although a slight improvement of diet quality was observed in both children and adults.
-In order to improve suboptimal diet quality, it is necessary to know the change of trends and compare the diet quality between children and adults.
+Poor diet has become the second-leading cause of death and disability-adjusted life-year loss around the world and third-leading cause in the US.1-3 Poor diet quality has an adverse effect on both children and adults' health, leading to increased risk of noncommunicable diseases such as obesity, osteoporosis, cardiovascular disease, diabetes, and mortality.
+It is a vital issue to identify the timing and extent of changes in diet quality trends.
+Studies accessing and comparing trend of diet quality between children and adults over time in countries with high rates of chronic diseases, including the US, are of great public health significance and reveals subsequent prevention strategies through discovering the current major dietary problems and determining the differences in the effects of interventions between children and adults.2,6,9-17 improve suboptimal diet quality, it is necessary to know the change of trends and compare the diet quality between children and adults.
 However, no quantitative research on the change of trends or comparison between children and adults' trends has been reported yet.
 Joinpoint regression model was a quantitative tool developed in 2000 to compare two segmented line regression functions.
 The model provides evidence for whether the function has change points, whether the two functions are coincident and whether the two functions are parallel with different intercepts to compare current trends and possible risk factors leading to suboptimal diet quality between children and adults.